AccipiterBasso/Tide_Interpolation/README.md

 Developed as part of my PhD in the Bird Ecology Lab (BEL).

+**Cite this code**
+If you use this code, please cite it as:

+Basso, E. (2026).
+Tide Interpolation Function.
+Zenodo.
+DOI: 10.5281/zenodo.18519932

 ## License

 This repository is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).